emberjs/rfcs/text/0984-drop-safari-less-than-14.md

 ## Detailed design

+Ember v6 Will not support Safari < v14.1

 > This is the bulk of the RFC.

 > Explain the design in enough detail for somebody